Despite the rain, Wisconsin's drought could get worse before it gets better

 Although the last few days brought some much-needed rain to southern Wisconsin, climatologists warn it’s not enough to quench the drought affecting much of the Midwest.

-And things could get worse before they get better, said Dennis Todey, director of the United States Department of Agriculture's Midwest Climate Hub, who predicts conditions will stay mostly dry for the next few weeks and into early July.
+And things could get worse before they get better, said Dennis Todey, director of the U.S. Department of Agriculture’s Midwest Climate Hub, who predicts conditions will stay mostly dry for the next few weeks and into early July.
 One quarter of Wisconsin, including Madison, is classified by the

 “I think we’re going to continue to be sort of on the touch-and-go side of things,” Todey said.
 “We will continue to have some of these smaller-scale isolated storms that do drop rain in areas, but everyone may not be getting those.”